-For example, bed bugs and ticks are both small, brown, and flat.
-They are mistaken for one another, but some key differences exist.
+For example, bed bugs and ticks may appear similar due to their small, brown, and flat appearance, but they are often mistaken for one another.
+To distinguish them, here are the key differences between bed bugs and ticks.
 Ticks are more oval-shaped than bed bugs, and they have longer legs.
 Bed bugs feed on human blood, while ticks feed on the blood of animals.

 Insect detection is an essential first step in identifying an infestation and determining the best course of treatment.
 Here are bugs that resemble termites—and how to tell them apart.

 These ants are some of the most common pests in the United States.
 Carpenter ants are black or brown and have a segmented body.
 They’re attracted to damp wood so you may find them near your bathroom or kitchen sink.
 If you see bugs in your home, don’t panic!
 Carpenter ants do not eat wood as termite flies do.

 - Carpenter ants have a narrow waist and large abdomen.

 - Termites have a broad waist and small abdomen.

 - Carpenter ants have elbowed antennae while termites have straight ones.